HelpAPaw/Website/README.md

 - Its kind of 3 sites in a way, when you consider the additional-pages files also need to be saved to the website root and these additional-pages are not included in the mobirise source

 ## Website Publishing process - (from Mobirise to Git to Cloudflare)
-1. Using Mobirise,  Publish the english (Help a Paw) site to a local folder,  like c:\temp
+1. Using Mobirise,  Publish the english (Help a Paw) site to a local folder,  like c:\temp  (first make sure \temp is empty)
-2. Make sure that folder is empty
-3. Then publish the Bulgarian site (Help a Paw Bulgarian) site (which is just index_bg.html) to c:\temp.
+2. 4.
+Then publish the Bulgarian site (Help a Paw Bulgarian) site (which is just index_bg.html) to c:\temp.
 Since it shares the same assets this will be the only file that really gets published.
-4. From the "extra html pages" folder in the source copy privacy_policy.html and apple-app-site-association (has no extension) to c:\temp.
+5. From the "extra html pages" folder in the source copy privacy_policy.html and apple-app-site-association (has no extension) to c:\temp.
 THIS IS ONLY NECC IF THERE WAS A CHANGE TO THESE FILES OR IF STARTING OVER WITH A CLEAN REPO.
+6. **** Now test the site loally make sure your changes look good ****
+7. Specifically test signal.html and signal_bg.html, any issues with it not working - see comments below about signal pages
-5. If you know GIT, there is probably a proper git command to publish from here, but since I don't, i'll give you the simpleton method:  from the github home (https://github.com/HelpAPaw/Website) click Add File, then upload files, then drag and drop everything inside c:\temp over to github
+8. If you know GIT, there is probably a proper git command to publish from here, but since I don't, i'll give you the simpleton method:  from the github home (https://github.com/HelpAPaw/Website) click Add File, then upload files, then drag and drop everything inside c:\temp over to github
-6. Make sure to hit the Commit button after the uploads are complete
+9. Make sure to hit the Commit button after the uploads are complete
-7. A few mins later,  Cloudflare will pick up the changes and update itself.
+10. A few mins later,  Cloudflare will pick up the changes and update itself.

 ## Mobirise Source Code Publishing proces
 There is probably a better way of doing this, but for now...